 Embeddings are numerical representations of text that capture semantic meaning.
 They are used to compare and retrieve similar pieces of text efficiently.
 In AIP Agent Studio, embeddings help identify relevant documents and context to provide accurate responses.

 The context window refers to the amount of text (usually measured in tokens) that an LLM can process at one time.
-In AIP Agent Studio, the context window includes the system prompt, conversation history, and the information injected to assist the LLM (including retrieval context, parameters, and tools).
+In AIP Agent Studio, the context window includes the system prompt, conversation history, and the information injected to assist the LLM (including retrieval context, application state, and tools).
 Exceeding the context window will result in an error, prompting users to create a new session to continue their interaction.